Howell v. Hamilton Meats

 Following the Howell decision, California courts expanded the paid rule to apply to Medicare payments (Sanchez v.
 Strickland; Luttrell v.
 Island Pacific Supermarkets, Inc.), Medi-Cal payments (Sanchez v.
 Strickland), Workers’ Compensation payments (Sanchez v.
 Brooke), future medial damages (Corenbaum v.
 Lampkin), and noneconomic damages (Corenbaum v.
 Lampkin).
 Most recently, California extended the Howell rule to allow evidence of the Affordable Care Act when determining the cost of future care in medial malpractice cases (Cuevas v.
 Contra Costa County).

-Tyson & Mendes is a leader in arguing damages across the West.
+Tyson & Mendes is a leader in arguing damages across the nation.
 We frequently provide CE/CLE educational seminars on the latest Howell updates, trends we are seeing with plaintiff’s attorneys (including liens and factoring companies), and what we can do to combat plaintiff’s attorneys attempts to circumvent Howell.